Annual

 Running projects to advance the consumer interest

-2022 at BEUC in numbers
+2023 at BEUC in numbers

 Fundraising & Finance

-For 60 years, BEUC has worked relentlessly to represent the interests of European consumers.
+For over 60 years, BEUC has worked relentlessly to represent the interests of European consumers.
 By working closely with our members, we bring together consumers’ viewpoints from across Europe, and apply these to our work in the EU policy-making arena.
 As a not-for-profit organisation, our policy successes would not be possible without the funding support we receive from both our members and our supporters.
 We are immensely grateful for this support, which allows us to achieve greater impact and to represent the consumer voice on a broad range of priority issues.

 Co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or EISMEA.
 Neither the European Union nor the granting authority can be held responsible for them.